Chapter 3 Markov Decision Processes and Dynamic Programming

 }Explanation:

-This function simulates environment dynamics.
-Given a current state s and action a, it samples the next state s_prime according to the transition probabilities and retrieves the corresponding reward.
-The function outputs both the next state and the reward, mimicking how an agent would experience interaction with the MDP.
+This function simulates the MDP dynamics.
+Given state s and action a, it samples the next state according to transition probabilities and retrieves the corresponding reward, mimicking agent-environment interaction.

 3.3 Value Iteration Algorithm

-Value Iteration is a fundamental DP method for computing the optimal value function and deriving the optimal policy.
-It exploits the Bellman optimality equation through successive approximation.
+Value Iteration is a fundamental DP method that computes the optimal value function through successive approximation of the Bellman optimality equation.

 value_iteration <- function() {